What Is OSHA 30 hour Training?

 OSHA 30 hour training can be taken two different ways.
 Have our OSHA authorized trainer come to your site and conduct a OSHA 30 hour training class based on the OSHA construction standards or the general industry standards for your group of employees.
 Or, you can take our OSHA authorized online OSHA 30 hour training courses for general industry or construction.
 You get the exact same OSHA / DOL card for on site and online courses.

 Is OSHA 30 Hour Training Mandatory?

 Technically, the OSHA 30 hour courses are intended by OSHA to be voluntary courses.
 So OSHA usually does not make someone take a 30-hour course unless it is part of a formal agreement to settle OSHA citations.
-However, there are numerous cities (like NYC and Philadelphia) and states (like Nevada), that have passed specific laws making it mandatory for supervisors to have completed an OSHA 30-hour course to work at some job-sites.
+However, there are numerous cities (like NYC and Philadelphia) and states (like Nevada and California), that have passed specific laws making it mandatory for department heads, supervisors, and/or leads to have completed an OSHA 30-hour course to work at some job-sites.
 And it is also not unusual for some private employers and government agencies (like the Veterans Administration) to make completion of an OSHA 30 hour training course mandatory to be on their site.

 How Can I Receive OSHA 30 Hour Training?